 The full interview, along with additional commentary is available on Biotech Strategy Blog (subscription required).

 Update: Dr Brown and colleagues subsequently published a paper in Molecular Therapy on “Optimization of IL13Rα2-Targeted Chimeric Antigen Receptor T Cells for Improved Anti-tumor Efficacy against Glioblastoma” DOI:https://doi.org/10.1016/j.ymthe.2017.10.002 (link to open access paper).

 Podcast Sponsorship – Vignette with Drs Chen & Mellman, Genentech

 Genentech kindly sponsored this episode of the podcast.
 We’re grateful for their support!
 Instead of reading a corporate message, for Genentech sponsored episodes, we’re doing mini-interviews or vignettes with company scientists.

-For this episode, we spoke with Dr Ira Mellman (VP, Cancer Immunology) and Dr Daniel Chen (VP/Global Head, Cancer Immunotherapy) (@DanChenMDPhD) about their recent publication in Nature, (open access): “Elements of cancer immunity and the cancer-immune set point.” (link).
+For this episode, we spoke with Dr Ira Mellman (VP, Cancer Immunology) and Dr Daniel Chen (at the time VP/Global Head, Cancer Immunotherapy, now Chief Medical Officer at IGM Biosciences) (@DanChenMDPhD) about their recent publication in Nature, (open access): “Elements of cancer immunity and the cancer-immune set point.” (link).

 This piece follows on from the Cancer Immunity Cycle that they talked about in Episode 11 of Novel Targets.